Rhymney Railway: Quakers Yard and Merthyr Joint Line

 A further joint venture with the Great Western Railway led to Merthyr Tydfil.
 Although the GWR already had a presence at Merthyr through the Vale of Neath line, up to that point the Taff Vale Railway had a monopoly of the direct routes from Merthyr to the south and east.

 Now the Quakers Yard and Merthyr line was opened on 1 April 1886 from the Taff Vale Extension line at Quakers Yard running up the west side of the River Taff to Merthyr, ending at the GWR station there.
 Colliery and ironstone pit connections were made intermediately, and a branch line spur crossed the Taff to get access to the important Merthyr Vale colliery.

-There was already a railway running part of the way down the west bank: the private Gethin Railway belonging to the Cyfarthfa Ironworks, and this could be latched onto in the vicinity of Abercanaid, and a simple spur provided where it crossed the GWR Hirwain line to bring the joint trains into Merthyr High Street station.
+There was already a railway running part of the way down the west bank: the private Gethin Railway belonging to the Cyfarthfa Ironworks, and this could be latched onto in the vicinity of Abercanaid, and a simple spur provided where it crossed the GWR Hirwaun line to bring the joint trains into Merthyr High Street station.

 The line opened for passenger traffic on 1 April 1886, trains using the High Street station at Merthyr.
 The new line crossed over the Taff Vale line and the Glamorganshire Canal shortly after leaving Quakers Yard GWR (later High Level) station, and at nearly 2 mi south there was a branch on the east side to the Merthyr Vale group of coal pits, crossing the river on a long steel viaduct.
 There were stations at Aberfan and Abercanaid, and the service was worked by the Rhymney company.
 At Cyfarthfa Level Crossing Junction, where the spur to the former Vale of Neath line ran round Glyndyris Pond, the private Gethin Railway ran straight on to the Cyfarthfa Ironworks, with a branch to the east running up to the Ynys Fach works, and Rhymney goods trains and workmen's trains ran up to Cyfarthfa Furnace Tops.

 The QY&MR Joint Line crossed the river Taff immediately after leaving Quakers Yard station.
 The near collapse of the viaduct over the river was the cause of the termination of the passenger operation on the QY&M line in February 1951.

 The line above Merthyr Vale was singled in 1952.

 Aber branch (Senghenydd)

 On 1 February 1894 the Aber branch, to Senghenydd, at the head of a steep valley formed by the Nant-yr-aber stream, was opened.
-This line of 3+1/2 mi was constructed to serve collieries that were developing in the valley; it had been authorised by Act of 25 July 1890.
+This line of 3+1/2 mi was constructed to serve collieries that were developing in the valley; it had been authorised by the Rhymney Railway Act 1890 (53 & 54 Vict. c. cxxxiii) of 25 July 1890.